sammy-kablammy/.config/quick_reference/bash_quick_reference.md

 you can look up the difference.
 * ln -s /mnt/c/Users/my_windows_folder my_nickname

+# operate on a range of files
+example: create files 1 through 100:
+* touch file{1..100}

 # job control
 to test this kind of stuff, you can use the "sleep" command, which takes a number of seconds.